 Baetyl supports two running modes: docker container mode and native process mode.
 This document will be described in docker container mode.

-Baetyl relies on Docker Engine in docker container mode.
-You can install Docker (for Linux-like systems) with the following command if it’s not installed yet:
+Baetyl relies on docker container runtime in docker container mode.
+Users can install docker (for Linux-like systems) with the following command if it’s not installed yet:

 curl -sSL https://get.docker.com | sh